Create a Website Account - Manage notification subscriptions, save form progress and more.

 Contact the Township Water Department at 973-535-7951 to report a leaking fire hydrant.

-For any issues or questions regarding trash pickup, please contact Waste Industries, LLC, directly by calling 908-436-1966 or by visiting their website.
 Those at Livingston Town Hall cannot typically help answer questions about trash.

 For any issues or questions regarding recycling pickup, please contact Waste Industries, LLC, directly by calling 908-436-1966 or by visiting their website.
 Those at Livingston Town Hall cannot typically help answer questions about missed pickups.